-An expert, unbiased report to help you choose the best pellet stove for your home and budget
+Pellet stoves may offer just the heating solution you’ve been seeking.
+This expert, unbiased report will help you choose the best pellet stove for your home and budget

-With the cost of energy representing an ever larger chunk of the average American household’s budget, many homeowners are looking toward alternative fuel sources to heat their homes.
-Increasingly, they are turning to pellet stoves as a supplemental (or, in some cases, primary) heat source.
+With the cost of energy representing an ever larger chunk of the average American household’s budget, many homeowners continue to seek alternative ways of heating their homes.
+Increasingly, homeowners have been turning to pellet stoves as a supplemental (or, in some cases, primary) heat source.

 Pellet stoves look similar to wood stoves or fireplace inserts, but the similarity ends there.
-Instead of burning wood, they burn small pellets typically made from recycled wood shavings, sawdust, or corn.
-There are many advantages to burning pellets instead of wood (see The Advantages of Burning Pellets).
-Inside, they are quite sophisticated combustion appliances that offer low-cost heating.
+Inside, they are quite sophisticated combustion appliances, and the result of their efficiency is low-cost heating.

 Both because of the fuel’s consistency and the stove’s combustion mechanics, pellets burn very hot.
-This means they burn more efficiently and more cleanly than wood.
+This means they burn more efficiently and more cleanly than wood—putting far fewer particulates into the air.

 Intense compression squeezes the moisture out of the pellets, dropping their moisture content to below 8 percent, which is very dry compared with cord wood, which has from 20 percent to 30 percent moisture.
 The drier the fuel, the more heat it can produce.
 And the hotter the fire burns, the more fuel it can consume.
 Compared with EPA-certified wood stoves, which give off about 5 grams of particulates per hour, pellet stoves give off less than 1 gram per hour.